LEADR-official/leadr-docs/docs/api/http-api/boards.md

 Creates a new leaderboard associated with an existing game and account.
 The game must belong to the specified account.

+For regular users, account_id must match their API key's account.
+For superadmins, any account_id is accepted.

 Args:
     request: Board creation details including account_id, game_id, name, and settings.
     service: Injected board service dependency.
+    auth: Authentication context with user info.

 Returns:
     BoardResponse with the created board including auto-generated ID and timestamps.

 Raises:
+    403: User does not have access to the specified account.
     404: Game or account not found.
     400: Game doesn't belong to the specified account.